In the footsteps of the Este family

 • Second stop - Museums Palace Reggio nell'Emilia

-A two-minute walk from the Gardens we find the Museums Palace, recently inaugurated in its new layout curated by Italo Rota.
-The museum hosts a permanent section dedicated to the Este family: the story opens with a copy of Correggio's famous Night (The Adoration of the Shepherds), first taken from the San Prospero Basilica by Francesco I d'Este for his court collection, then ending up in Dresden in the unfortunate Sale of Francesco III d'Este.
-From the heritage of the Basilica della Ghiara, some works are exhibited, in memory of the influence of the Dukes of Este on the construction of the Basilica.
+The City Museum houses a permanent section dedicated to the Este family: the narrative opens with a copy of Correggio's famous Night (The Adoration of the Shepherds), first taken from the Basilica of San Prospero by Francesco I d'Este for his court collection and then ended up in Dresden in the ill-fated Sale of Francesco III d'Este.

 • Third stop - Piazza del Monte Reggio nell'Emilia